learn-byte/interactive-p5js-background/course/01-Intro-to-p5js/what-is-p5js.md

 p5.js is a javascript project for developing programmatic visual designs.
 It is a spin off of the popular Processing libraries based on Java and Javascript.
 With p5.js it is simple to create imagery with code, and even include interactive elements to the imagery.

-To check out some examples of what p5.js can do, see their <a rel="noopener noreferrer" href="https://p5js.org/examples/" target="_blank">examples page here</a>.
+To check out some examples of what p5.js can do, see their [examples page here](https://p5js.org/examples/).